sephiroth1395/nagios-plugins/README.md

 Always check github for the latest release.

+This plugin can be fetch the modem credentials from an `HashiCorp Vault ` KV v2 secrets engine instead of having the credentials hardcoded in a YAML file.

+If you want to use Vault (These instructions assume you're familiar with how Vault works):
+* Enable the KV v2 secrets engine on your server if not done already.
+* Store the credentials as `login` and `password` metadata in your path of choice inside the KV v2 mount point.
+* Create a policy that enables the `read` operation on the `<your KV v2 mount point>/data/<your chosen path inside the mount point>` target
+* Enable the AppRole auth backend on your server if not already done.
+* Add an AppRole associated with the previously mentioned policy.
+* Fill in the YAML config file accordingly, following the indications below.

+The plugin assumes TLS connection is established with Vault.

 #### Usage

 ```
 usage: check_voo.py [-h] [-H MODEMADDRESS] [-c CONFIGFILE] [--perfdata] [-v]
+                    [-V]

 Nagios-compliant plugin to check the connectivity status on a VOO Technicolor modem in bridge mode